jie-tan/HoPhage/README.md

 ## Citation
-Jie Tan, Zhencheng Fang, Shufang Wu, Mo Li, Qian Guo, Xiaoqing Jiang, Huaiqiu Zhu.
-HoPhage: an ab initio tool for identifying hosts of metagenomic phage fragments.
+Jie Tan, Zhencheng Fang, Shufang Wu, Qian Guo, Xiaoqing Jiang, Huaiqiu Zhu.
+HoPhage: an ab initio tool for identifying hosts of phage fragments from metaviromes.

 ## Contact
 If you find any bugs or encounter any problems while using HoPhage, please feel free to contact <jie_tan@pku.edu.cn>.